I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 Being a pro gamer is all about having the reaction time and in-game knowledge necessary to beat the competition.
 Peripherals come second with many having little to no impact on the end result.

-However, a monitor with low input lag, in my opinion, can make an impact.
+However, a monitor with low input lag, in my opinion, can make an impact when similar skill levels are involved.
 Higher resolutions and a better picture may be great for eye candy, but do very little to impact your gameplay.
 In fact, many professional gamers in my circle turn down resolution and settings while competing.

 I'm not going to put this list into any rigorous order as different monitors are better for different budgets and genres.
 However, all of these monitors have Input lags that are competition-worthy.
 I wouldn't necessarily pick the monitor with the lowest input lag.
 Rather go with the monitor here that you like the best.